Taliana Vargas: Acting career

 Taliana appeared in her first leading role as Niña Cabrales in the RCN TV soap opera Chepe Fortuna in 2010.
 The show, a huge success in Colombia and other parts of South America, won Taliana a TVyNovelas Award for Favourite Actress in a Leading Role.

 Taliana Vargas is the main character in a Colombian soap opera, Rafael Orozco El Idolo.
 The soap opera is about a Vallenato singer from Valledupar, Colombia and Taliana plays the wife of the singer.

 In 2017, she played Paola Salcedo, the wife of the Cali Cartel's security chief in the third season of the American series made by Netflix; Narcos.

 She has been the image of various brands in Colombia such as L'Oréal Paris Elvive, Studio F, Nestlé.

 Personal life

 Born and raised in Santa Marta, Colombia, Vargas is of Greek, Colombian and Lebanese descent.
 Though some sources claim she's of full Greek descent.
 Her stepfather is Italian.
 She speaks fluent Spanish, English, and Italian, as well as some Greek and Arabic.

 Vargas has been married since 15 August 2015 to the Cali politician, Alejandro Eder, with whom she has two children named Alicia and Antonio.
-Was active during her husband Alejandro Eder's political campaign for Mayor of Cali.
+She was active during her husband Alejandro Eder's political campaign for Mayor of Cali.
 Later on 29 October during the 2023 Colombian regional and municipal elections Alejandro would be elected as the new mayor of Cali, making her the new First Lady of Cali, her new role being that of social manager during the local administration of Alejandro Eder.